Josef Masopust: International career

 Masopust made his international debut in October 1954, in a friendly match against Hungary.
 He helped Czechoslovakia qualify for the 1958 FIFA World Cup, but the team were knocked out after a play-off match against Northern Ireland.
-He then went on to finish the 1955-60 Central European International Cup as winner i 1960.
+He then went on to finish the 1955-60 Central European International Cup as winner in 1960.
 Czechoslovakia then finished in third place in the new tournament 1960 UEFA European Football Championship, losing to the Soviet Union in the semi-final and defeating France in the third place match.

 In 1962, Masopust led the Czechoslovakia team that reached the 1962 FIFA World Cup Final, losing to Brazil.
 He scored the opening goal in the Final, but Brazil came back to win 3–1.
 Because of his performance at the World Cup Finals, he was named European Footballer of the Year in 1962.

 Having represented the Rest of the World team against England in 1963, Masopust was invited to play for a European International XI in the farewell match for Stanley Matthews, when the 50-year-old Matthews retired from football in 1965.
 Czechoslovakia failed to qualify for the 1966 World Cup; Masopust had only played in one qualification match, a 1–0 defeat against Romania in May 1965.
 His last international appearance was in May 1966, in a friendly match against the Soviet Union.
-Overall, he was capped 63 times for his country, scoring ten goals.
+Overall, he was capped 63 times for his national team, scoring ten goals.

 Style of play

 Early in his career, Masopust played as a left half.
 By the time of the 1962 World Cup, he had moved to the centre half position.

 Masopust was in a similar mould to that of the Hungarian József Bozsik; a workhorse of his team, who also created attacking opportunities.
 He had excellent ball control, which he utilised for both recovering the ball in defence and dribbling past opponents.
 Like Bozsik, Masopust was also an excellent passer of the ball.
 He was not great at tackling opponents, but he compensated for this by anticipating his opponents' actions and intercepting their passes.

-Shackled by Czechoslovakia's 'no-risk' style philosophy, Masopust's natural inclination for attack was limited, yet he still managed ten goals in 63 caps for his country.
-At club level he scored 79 times in 386 appearances for Dukla Prague.
+Shackled by Czechoslovakia's "no-risk" style philosophy, Masopust's natural inclination for attack was limited, yet he still managed ten goals in 63 caps for his national team.
+At club level, he scored 79 times in 386 appearances for Dukla Prague.
 Many of his Dukla teammates also played for the national team, which gave them a greater understanding than some of their opponents.